photo of building columns

 If you believe that your loved one is in imminent danger, you should call law enforcement immediately.
 You can also report the nursing home to the Department of Health once you speak with the nursing home facility’s management.
 You can also complete the Nursing Home Complaint Form or call the Nursing Home Complaint Hotline at 1-888-201-4563.

 If your loved one has been a victim of nursing home negligence, you may be able to hold the nursing home responsible.
 But, in order to do so, you will have to provide proof of negligence.
-You may be able to obtain this proof by:

 If you believe a nursing home is acting negligently, you will have to act fast.
-Taking legal action can ensure that you and your loved one recieve the compensation you deserve for any physical, financial, and emotional burdens that occur as a result of the abuse.
+Taking legal action can ensure that you and your loved one receive the compensation you deserve for any physical, financial, and emotional burdens that occur as a result of the abuse.
 Additionally, it can help ensure that no other residents are put in danger.
-But, you will have to file your claim in time.
+But you will have to file your claim in time.
 This is because of a deadline known as a statute of limitations.
-Generally, in Washington D.C., the statute of limitations for a personal injury accident is three years from the date of the accident.
+Generally, in Washington, D.C., the statute of limitations for a personal injury accident is three years from the date of the accident.
 Contact an attorney to avoid missing any important deadlines.